This is a means-tested capped discretionary fund that may assist students with a variety of course related costs and travel.

 Please note: If you are applying for childcare you will be able to do so on the same application as the 19 + College Support Scheme application form.

-This form will need to be filled by the learner and the Childcare Provider before you enrol to save time.
+This form will need to be filled in by the student and the Childcare Provider before you enrol to save time.
 For more childcare information please click here.

 All assessments for the 19+ College Support Scheme will be based on household income and evidence will need to be supplied.
 An application will not be accepted if it is incomplete.